TheAntiSnipe/go-vault/readme.md

-**NOTE: To get started on Obsidian, go to the `Go motherthread.md` file ** **Note #2: I'm now moving into distributed system specific topics.
+**NOTE: To get started on Obsidian, go to the `Go motherthread.md` file **

+**Note #2: I'm now moving into distributed system specific topics.
 The book that'll be wikilinked into the distributed systems motherthread is with me and notto be included in the repo.
-If you get it, put it into a folder named `handwritten-and-pdf-references` since it's left untracked by the gitignore that way.**
+If you get it, put it into a folder named `handwritten-and-pdf-references` since it's left untracked by .gitignore that way.**

 ### This will be a quick guide into how to get this repository working, and how the workflow for it will look like.

 #### Starting from scratch